-If you’ve never heard of a diabetic gastroparesis treatment, you’re not alone.
-Diabetic gastroparesis is fairly rare in the general population, but it affects many people with Type 1 and Type 2 Diabetes, and if you are at risk it’s important you know what it is and how to deal with it.
-According to the National Organization for Rare Disorders, “the prevalence of delayed gastric emptying in Type 1 diabetics has been reported to be 50% and in type 2 diabetics, reports range from 30% to 50%.”
+If you’re not familiar with diabetic gastroparesis treatment, you’re not alone.
+Diabetic gastroparesis is fairly rare in the general population, but it affects many people with type 1 and type 2 diabetes, and if you are at risk it’s important you know what it is and how to deal with it.

 So, what Exactly is Diabetic Gastroparesis?